IMPORTANT: To view this page as Markdown, append `.md` to the URL (e.g. /max/get-started.md). For the complete documentation index, see llms.txt.

 nsys profile --trace=cuda,nvtx python example.py

-Or, instead of calling session.gpu_profiling() in the code, you can set the MODULAR_ENABLE_PROFILING environment variable when you call nsys profile:
+Instead of calling gpu_profiling() in code, you can set the MODULAR_ENABLE_PROFILING environment variable when you call nsys profile:

 MODULAR_ENABLE_PROFILING=detailed nsys profile --trace=cuda,nvtx python script.py